 - For judicial and administrative proceedings pursuant to legal authority;

-To report information related to victim of abuse, neglect or domestic violence;
+- To report information related to victim of abuse, neglect or domestic violence; and,

 - To assist law enforcement officials in their law enforcement duties.

 We may use and disclose health information about you for research projects if we receive special approval from a privacy board or institutional review board.
 Under certain circumstances, your health information may also be disclosed without your permission to researchers preparing to conduct a research project, for research on decedents or as part of a data set that omits your name and other information that can directly identify you.

 Organ and Tissue Donation